SeanHub/AngularStorage/readme.md

 ##Usage

-Add sm.popup.css to your application and include sm.popup as a module dependency.
+Add sm.storage.js to your application and include sm.storage as a module dependency.
 ```javascript
 angular.module('app', ['sm.storage']);
 ```